fmheim/green-griffin/README.md

-# A Modern Scrabble Game for Android
+# A Modern Word Building Game for Android

-A modern implementation of the classic Scrabble word game for Android, built with Kotlin and Jetpack Compose.
+A modern implementation of a classic word building game for Android, built with Kotlin and Jetpack Compose.
 The game currently supports German language play with real-time word validation using AI.

 ## Features

 ### Current Features
-- 🎮 Classic Scrabble gameplay mechanics
+- 🎮 Classic word placement gameplay mechanics
-- 🎯 Drag and drop interface for stone placement
+- 🎯 Drag and drop interface for tile placement
 - ✅ Real-time word validation using Gemini AI
 - 🔤 German language support
-- 🎲 Point calculation based on official Scrabble rules
+- 🎲 Point calculation based on letter values and board multipliers
-- 🔄 Automatic stone refill system
+- 🔄 Automatic tile refill system
 - 🏗️ Built with modern Android architecture
   - Jetpack Compose for UI
   - ViewModel for state management